holly-cummins/holly-cummins.github.io/content/posts/draft-quarkus-sustainability/index.md

 https://www.ox.ac.uk/news/2022-09-14-decarbonising-energy-system-2050-could-save-trillions-oxford-study
 Decarbonising the energy system by 2050 could save trillions - Oxford study

+Double win

+IKEA is a climate success story: it has slashed its carbon footprint by 30 percent in the last ten years while growing its profits 24 percent over the same period.
+“There is a very strong myth in society today that climate smart comes at a premium,” Jesper told Time.
+“Now, it’s quite easy to dismantle that myth.”

 Moloch trap is the opposite, win-lose: https://www.sustainabilitybynumbers.com/p/moloch-trap

+Katherine hayhoe says climate denial is often just solution aversion; if a solution is better than status quo, …